slim-template/slim/README.md

 a href==action_path(:start)
 ~~~

-You can also break ruby attributes with backslash `\` or trailing `,` as describe for control sections.
+You can also break ruby attributes with backslash `\` or trailing `,` as described for control sections.

 #### Boolean attributes